 CMMI (SEI/CMU) - reference model de facto industrial standard CMMI DEV, CMMI ACQ, CMMI SVC

-Focus on process improvement

-Optimizing

-Measurably increased process capabilities

-4 Process measured and controlled

-Quantitatively Managed

-Use of statistical and other quantitative techniques in managing the processes and results

-Process characterized for the organization and is proactive

-Defined

-Commonality among projects allows more uniform estimation of performance.

-Process characterized for projects and is often reactive

-Managed (ex "repeatable")

-- •Requirements flow in.

-- •Plans are developed in accordance with policies.

-- •Activities are performed in accordance with plans.

-- •Measurements and reviews occur at defined points.

-- The product flows out and (usually) works

-Performed

-- Requirements flow in.

-- A product is (sometimes) produced by some amorphous process.

-- The product flows out and (we hope) works.
+5 Focus on process improvement Optimizing Measurably increased process capabilities 4 Process measured and controlled Quantitatively Managed Use of statistical and other quantitative techniques in managing the processes and results 3 Process characterized for the organization and is proactive • Defined Commonality among projects allows more uniform estimation of performance.
+2 Process characterized for projects and is often reactive or Managed (ex "repeate •Requirements flow in. •Plans are developed in acc •Activities are performed in e with policies.
+Process unpredictable, poorly controlled and reactive • • Measurements and reviews occur at defined points.
+The product flows out and (usually) works